rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ```

 !!! note
     If you hover the mouse over the command it will bring up a `copy to clipboard` icon.
 Just click it and the command will be copied to the clipboard.
+This works everywhere in this document.

 #### Update zsh